-Yabla is a website that was designed from the ground up specifically and exclusively for helping people learn Spanish via Spanish-language videos of popular Spanish media (TV shows, cartoons, documentaries, etc.) that you can watch (streaming) on the site.
+Yabla is a website that was designed from the ground up specifically and exclusively for helping people learn languages via videos of popular media in the language they want to learn (TV shows, cartoons, documentaries, etc.) that you can watch (streaming) on the site.

 Now, if you’re familiar with me, this site, and/or my book you know that this very much aligns with my recommended technique for learning Spanish, the Telenovela Method, where you use Spanish-language popular media such as movies, TV shows, music, and books to teach yourself Spanish.
 So obviously I think Yabla is a brilliant idea…

 But how well does it actually work?

 They have a collection of Spanish-language videos that they have amassed over time (1550+ videos at the time of this writing, and they do add more from time to time), primarily consisting of popular media originally intended for native speakers such as TV shows, cartoons, documentaries, and music videos.
 This is precisely what you want in my opinion because that way the Spanish you learn is normal, everyday, Spanish – how people actually talk.
 It’s not some contrived, weird-sounding (to native speakers) hypothetical that’s been put together for Spanish students (like what you might have seen in a language textbook at some point).

 Now here’s where the real value comes in: they have transcribed every single word said in each of these videos into subtitles for you so that you have word-for-word Spanish subtitles, and then they’ve translated all of it into English so that you simultaneously have English subtitles as well.
 You can turn off either of them at any time thereby allowing you to have just the Spanish subtitles visible, just the English ones, both, or neither while you are watching a video.
 Note screenshot below (yes, I have an account with them):

 Please note that the above is only the left hand side of the screen, I’ll get to the right hand side in a minute.